Skip to main content

 Schema Constraints

-1. A facet MUST have at least one text asset (locally authored or composed).
+2. A facet MUST have at least one locally authored text asset.

 6. The manifest MUST NOT be modified by any tooling — it is immutable.